Pedr0calvo/Pedr0calvo/README.md

 ### Hi there 👋

-My name is Peter I'm twenty-two years old and I'm a full-stack developer.
+My name is Peter I'm twenty-three years old and I'm a full-stack developer.

 JavaScript, React, Redux, Node, Express, Sequelize, PostgreSQL, CSS, Git, HTML are some technologies which I work it.